 TANYA OTT: It’s the time of year when you may be working your resolutions really hard—or silently laughing at everyone else who is.

-Behavior change is hard!
+Behaviour change is hard!
 But the truth is, when done smartly you can actually set yourself up to succeed.
 It’s all about building the right environment.

 I’m Tanya Ott and this is the Press Room, where we talk about the ideas that are important to your business today.
 For a couple of years now Deloitte has been hosting an annual Nudgeapalooza conference.
-The goal is to share some really interesting ideas about how behavioral economics can make your life better by improving health outcomes, nudging you to make smarter financial choices, and affecting public policy that affects you.
+The goal is to share some really interesting ideas about how behavioural economics can make your life better by improving health outcomes, nudging you to make smarter financial choices and affecting public policy that affects you.
 We’re calling this episode of the podcast “New Year, New You.”
 And we’re gonna start with Deloitte’s chief data scientist.